How To Make Homemade Shoyu-Style Ramen

 Make the broth and tare:

 Roast the chicken wings.
-Arrange a rack in the middle of the oven and heat to 425°F. Place the chicken wings in a stovetop-safe roasting pan or casserole dish and roast until well-browned, about 30 minutes.
+Arrange a rack in the middle of the oven and heat the oven to 425°F. Place the chicken wings in a stovetop-safe roasting pan or casserole dish and roast until well-browned, about 30 minutes.
 Reduce the heat to 375°F, add the carrots and scallions, and stir to combine.
 Roast for 20 minutes more.

 Deglaze the roasting pan.
 Transfer the chicken and vegetables to a stockpot.
 Place the now-empty roasting pan on the stovetop over high heat.
 Add 2 cups of the water and, stirring and scraping vigorously with a heatproof or metal spoon, scrape up all the flavorful browned bits from the bottom of the pan.
 Bring to a boil, then carefully pour the mixture into the stockpot.

 Amp up the aromatics.
-Add the garlic, ginger, shiitakes, kombu, and remaining 8 cups of water to the pot and stir to combine.
+Add the garlic, ginger, shiitakes, kombu, and remaining 8 cups water to the pot and stir to combine.
 Bring just to a simmer over high heat — just a few bubbles around the edges.

 Simmer the broth.
 Reduce the heat as low as your stove will allow, add the soy sauce, and simmer uncovered, occasionally skimming the fat and scum that accumulates on the surface, until the chicken has fallen completely off the bone and the wing bones come apart easily, 3 to 3 1/2 hours.